NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

 ---
-title: Introductory Guide to Using NuGet Packages Through the dotnet CLI
+title: Install and use a NuGet package using the dotnet CLI
 description: A walkthrough tutorial on the process of installing and using a NuGet package in a .NET Core project.
 author: karann-msft
 ms.author: karann